Source code for sacroml.attacks.structural_attack

 def _get_unnecessary_risk_dt(model: DecisionTreeClassifier) -> bool: """Return whether DecisionTreeClassifier parameters are high risk.
 This function applies decision rules extracted from a trained decision tree classifier on hyperparameter configurations ranked by MIA AUC. """ max_depth = float(model.max_depth) if model.max_depth else 500 max_features = model.max_features min_samples_leaf = model.min_samples_leaf min_samples_split = model.min_samples_split splitter = model.splitter return ( (max_depth > 7.5 and min_samples_leaf <= 7.5 and min_samples_split <= 15) or ( splitter == "best" and max_depth > 7.5 and min_samples_leaf <= 7.5 and min_samples_split > 15 ) or ( splitter == "best" and max_depth > 7.5 and 7.5 < min_samples_leaf <= 15 and max_features is None ) or ( splitter == "best" and 3.5 < max_depth <= 7.5 and max_features is None and min_samples_leaf <= 7.5 ) or ( splitter == "random" and max_depth > 7.5 and min_samples_leaf <= 7.5 and max_features is None ) ) def _get_unnecessary_risk_rf(model: RandomForestClassifier) -> bool: """Return whether RandomForestClassifier parameters are high risk.
 This function applies decision rules extracted from a trained decision tree classifier on hyperparameter configurations ranked by MIA AUC. """ max_depth = float(model.max_depth) if model.max_depth else 500 n_estimators = model.n_estimators max_features = model.max_features min_samples_leaf = model.min_samples_leaf min_samples_split = model.min_samples_split return ( (max_depth > 3.5 and n_estimators > 35 and max_features is not None) or ( max_depth > 3.5 and n_estimators > 35 and min_samples_split <= 15 and max_features is None and model.bootstrap ) or ( max_depth > 7.5 and 15 < n_estimators <= 35 and min_samples_leaf <= 15 and not model.bootstrap ) ) def _get_unnecessary_risk_xgb(model: XGBClassifier) -> bool: """Return whether XGBClassifier parameters are high risk.
 This function applies decision rules extracted from a trained decision tree classifier on hyperparameter configurations ranked by MIA AUC.
 If parameters have not been specified it takes the xgboost defaults from https://github.com/dmlc/xgboost/blob/master/python-package/xgboost/sklearn.py and here: https://xgboost.readthedocs.io/en/stable/parameter.html """ n_estimators = int(model.n_estimators) if model.n_estimators else 100 max_depth = float(model.max_depth) if model.max_depth else 6 min_child_weight = float(model.min_child_weight) if model.min_child_weight else 1.0 return ( (max_depth > 3.5 and 3.5 < n_estimators <= 12.5 and min_child_weight <= 1.5) or (max_depth > 3.5 and n_estimators > 12.5 and min_child_weight <= 3) or (max_depth > 3.5 and n_estimators > 62.5 and 3 < min_child_weight <= 6) ) # --- Standalone Helper Functions for Parameter Counting ---

 [docs] class StructuralAttack(Attack): """Structural attacks based on the static structure of a model.
 Performs structural privacy risk assessments on trained ML models.
-This class implements static structural attacks based on model architecture and hyperparameters, aligned with TRE risk appetite configurations.
-Attack pipeline includes: - Equivalence class analysis - Degrees of freedom check - k-anonymity check - Class disclosure risk - Complexity risk """
+This class implements static structural attacks based on model architecture and hyperparameters, aligned with TRE risk appetite for 'traditional' outputs.
+Attack pipeline includes checks for: - Residual Degrees of freedom - Complexity risk - and uses Equivalence class analysis to identify risks of: - K-anonymity - Class disclosure: (partitions of decision space with zero probability for some labels) - Reidentification through small groups (partitions of decision space with some groups below the cell count threshold) """

 def __str__(self) -> str: """Return the name of the attack.""" return "Structural Attack"